stevencarlislewalker/sparkLearn/README.md

 # sparkLearn

 Figuring out logistic regression and decision trees in spark.
+Ben commit from home.

 #### Resources